-2> when the memory reserved for the logged measurement information for data collection is no longer full, resume logging.
+2> when the memory reserved for the logged measurement information for data collection is no longer full, instruct lower layer to start the L1 measurement as specified in TS 38.214 [19], resume logging.

 [Comments]:

 [WI CR rapporteur-v022]: We agree that the proposed changes are a possible solution to allow the UE to start/stop measurements and not only start/stop logging.
 However, we think this issue should be discussed in Tdocs, since it may have implications in the UE behaviour and we may also need to wait for RAN1 input.